paluh/purescript-undefined-is-not-a-problem/README.md

   ```
 -->

-## Objectives

-  [v] Expose as simple as possible API for optional fields definition (single constraint) which tries to handle polymorphic values in the provided `Record`.

-  [v] Provide good error messages when possible (on netsted types mistatch).

-  [v] Handle nested coercing for common types - we corce types inside `Array`, `Maybe`, `Either`, `Tuple` and `Effect`).

-  [v] Provide a nice way to access nested optional fields (no idea at the moment).

-## Status

-Nearly published...
-I want to use it in a larger context befor pushing to the registry.

 <!--
 But let's talk about the basics.
 The basic idea in `oneof` is to provide type safe casting for values of types which are members of "untagged union" type (like in _TypeScript_).